Black tie: Women

 Still, while "black tie" dress code traditionally implies evening dress for women, in 1966 famous couturier Yves Saint Laurent proposed Le Smoking, a dinner suit designed for women.
 Most initial reactions to the collection were negative.
 The designer took bits and pieces from both men's suit and women's clothing and combined it with new ideas.
 As this dinner suit was designed for women, it was different from the normal male dinner suit.
 The collar was more feminine, as the shape and curve were more subtle.
 The waistline of the blouse was narrowed to show the body shape, and pants were adjusted to help elongate the leg.
 It pioneered long, minimalist, androgynous styles for women, as well as the female use of power suits and the pantsuit in modern-day society.
 Some described Saint Laurent's initiative as empowerment of women by giving them the option to wear clothes that were normally worn by men with influence and power.
+The suit undoubtedly influenced the decision of women such as Princess Diana to appear in men's black tie in public; the Princess frequently accessorized with masculine accessories such as bow ties, cufflinks and pocket squares.
 Fashion photography echoes the influence of this suit in shoots that feature androgynous models with slicked-back hair in a mannish three-piece suit, a style that was first popularized in photographs by Helmut Newton.
 This suit has continued to influence fashion designers' collections through the 2000s.